 The Pomodoro Technique: The Complete Guide

-In 1987, Francesco Cirillo was failing a university exam.
-He grabbed a tomato-shaped kitchen timer and made himself a bet.
-Here is the exact technique, the research behind it, and when it actively hurts your work.
+In 1987, Francesco Cirillo grabbed a tomato-shaped timer and made a bet.
+The exact technique, the research behind it, and when it hurts work.

 Quick Answer